hemilabs/heminetwork/service/tbc/zkindexers.md

         roll up vout index + spend info (spending txin:vidx)

 sha256(spendscript)_height_hash_txid_vin/vout_vin/voutindex -> cumulative balance
-        fear that this structure will baloon and we may have to keep "just the latest"
+        fear that this structure will balloon and we may have to keep "just the latest"

 After generating the merkle we must record the state transition to this block which is the merkle root of the parent + merkle rooto of self.